Employee Supportive Measures

 WWU Employee Benevolence Fund

-The Employee Benevolence Fund (EBF) was to support any current or recently released employee in critical financial need.
+The Employee Benevolence Fund (EBF) was to support any current (or recently released) employee in financial need.
 To learn about the EBF and to see if you are eligible, review the EBF policy here.

 Employees may set up tax-exempt donations through payroll deduction by emailing the biweekly fixed amount to: firstname.lastname@example.org